hiroshiyui/netbsd-labs/README.md

 # NetBSD Labs: A Containerized Cross-Compilation Environment

-This repository provides a streamlined, container-based environment for cross-compiling the NetBSD operating system.
-By leveraging a container engine like Podman or Docker, you can build NetBSD for various target architectures (e.g., ARM64/AArch64) without managing complex dependencies or altering your host system's configuration.
+This repository provides a streamlined, container-based environment for cross-compiling the [NetBSD](https://www.netbsd.org/) operating system.ating system.
+By leveraging a container engine like [Podman](https://podman.io/) or [Docker](https://www.docker.com/), you can build NetBSD for various target architectures (e.g., ARM64/AArch64) without managing complex dependencies or altering your host system's configuration.
 This approach ensures a consistent, reproducible build process across different Linux distributions.

-This guide also provides instructions for emulating the resulting NetBSD ARM64 system using QEMU.
+This guide also provides instructions for emulating the resulting NetBSD ARM64 system using [QEMU](https://www.qemu.org/).

 ## 1. Prerequisites: Fetching the Source Code